Causes of schizophrenia: Interneuron dysfunction

 Another hypothesis is closely related to the glutamate hypothesis, and involves the dysfunction of inhibitory GABAergic interneurons in the brain.
 They are local, and one type, the fast-spiking parvalbumin-positive interneuron, has been suggested to play a key role in schizophrenia pathophysiology.

 Early studies have identified decreases in GAD67 mRNA and protein in post-mortem brains from those with schizophrenia compared to controls.
 These reductions were found in only a subset of cortical interneurons.
 Furthermore, GAD67 mRNA was completely undetectable in a subset of interneurons also expressing parvalbumin.
 Levels of parvalbumin protein and mRNA were also found to be lower in various regions in the brain.
 Actual numbers of parvalbumin interneurons have been found to be unchanged in these studies, however, except for a single study showing a decrease in parvalbumin interneurons in the hippocampus.
 Finally, excitatory synapse density is lower selectively on parvalbumin interneurons in schizophrenia and predicts the activity-dependent down-regulation of parvalbumin and GAD67.
 Together, this suggests that parvalbumin interneurons are somehow specifically affected in the disease.

 Several studies have tried to assess levels in GABA in vivo in those with schizophrenia, but these findings have remained inconclusive.

+Other studies have implicated that a loss-of-function translocation mutation in the DISC1 gene is a major risk factor in developing schizophrenia.
+The DISC1 gene codes for a scaffold protein that assists with neurite outgrowth and development of the cortex, operating at several intersections of neurodevelopmental pathways.

 EEG studies have indirectly also pointed to interneuron dysfunction in schizophrenia (see below).
 These studies have pointed to abnormalities in oscillatory activity in schizophrenia, particularly in the gamma band (30–80 Hz).
 Gamma band activity appears to originate from intact functioning parvalbumin-positive interneuron.
 Together with the post-mortem findings, these EEG abnormalities point to a role for dysfunctional parvalbumin interneurons in schizophrenia.

 The largest meta-analysis on copy-number variations (CNVs), structural abnormalities in the form of genetic deletions or duplications, to date for schizophrenia, published in 2015, was the first genetic evidence for the broad involvement of GABAergic neurotransmission.